-At Solihull School we attach great importance to providing financial assistance to individuals of ability who cannot afford the fees, as well as the school’s relationship and involvement with the local community.
+The Governors attach great importance to providing financial assistance to individuals of ability who cannot afford the fees and also to Solihull's relationship and involvement with the local community.
 Our wider charitable obligations are well recognised.
-Beside financial benefits, our facilities are used throughout the year for public benefit by outside organisations, local maintained schools and the local community.
-The school values and promotes the ethos of service, and staff and pupils alike are active members of the local community.
+Beside financial benefits, our facilities have been used throughout the year for public benefit by outside organisations, local maintained schools and the local community.
+The school values and promotes the ethos of service and staff and pupils alike are active members of the local community.
 Any consideration of the public benefit is related to our stated objectives.

-Some of the activities that contribute to the public benefit are shown below.
+Some of the detailed activities that contribute to the public benefit are shown below:

 Grant Making Policy

-In 2018 the value of bursaries and scholarships made out of unrestricted funds totalled £991,198 (2017: £981,480).
-A further £23,159 was made out of restricted funds (2017: £12,000).
+This year the value of bursaries and scholarships made out of unrestricted funds totalled £1,102,901 (2018: £991,198).
+A further £51,501 was made out of restricted funds (2018: £38,206).
 Such financial assistance helps the school maintain its ethos, academic performance and achievements.
-Our policy, in line with that of other independent schools, is to make scholarship awards on a wide variety of abilities including, academic, art, sport, music, theatre arts and design technology.
+The Governors’ policy, in line with that of other independent schools, is to make scholarship awards on a wide variety of abilities including academic, art, sport, music, theatre arts and design technology.
 Bursaries are advertised and are made to applicants on the basis of their financial circumstances.
 Such awards are means tested and reviewed annually.
 In 2019, bursaries awarded totalled £808,852 (2018: £708,011) and given to 115 pupils (2018: 101 pupils), which equates to 62 full fees or 6.7% of net fee income (2018: 59 full fees or 5.8% of net fee income).

 Assistance to the Local Education Authority (LEA) and Local Maintained Schools